 Final Thoughts

-This study strongly suggests that colon hydrotherapy is a superior alternative to traditional colonoscopy prep methods.
-It provides better cleansing, greater comfort, and higher patient satisfaction—a win-win for both patients and physicians.
+This research strongly suggests that colon hydrotherapy is a superior alternative to traditional colonoscopy prep methods.
+It provides better cleansing, greater comfort, and higher patient satisfaction—and now, it may even be a healthier choice for long-term gut health.